codeship/screencast-storyboards/storyboards/rails-github-heroku.md

-We're gonna deploy this application to Heroku using the Codeship.
+We're going to deploy this application to Heroku using Codeship.

 ![Codeship landingpage][screenshot-codefish-landingpage]

-Let's sign in to the Codeship with GitHub.
-The Codeship needs access to our GitHub repositories to be able to set them up. [scroll slowly] Let's allow access.
+Let's sign in to Codeship with GitHub.
+Codeship needs access to our GitHub repositories to be able to set them up. [scroll slowly] Let's allow access.

 ![GitHub OAuth][screenshot-oauth]

-We're back at the Codeship.
+We're back at Codeship.
 Now let's create our first project. [click create project button]

 ![Codeship welcome screen][screenshot-codeship-welcome]